 This presentation provides guidance on selecting the right case focus and developing your clinical question from your drug therapy problem.
 The Winning Formula to Delivering a Successful Case Presentation (July 2019)

 All residents are required to use the LMPS PowerPoint template for all residency presentations.

-Sample case presentations to help you think about the structure can be found on the Residency Program Presentation page
+Sample case presentations to help you think about the structure: